 Our teeth help us eat, talk, and most importantly, to smile with confidence.
 They aren’t however, designed to be powerfully grated against each other, or clasped for too long.
 That said, it’s regular if you grind or clench your teeth from time to time.
 Many of us do it without even being aware, particularly in our sleep.

-To put in simple words, when it becomes a habitual incident on an every-night basis, it can lead to continual headaches, jaw pain and muscle hardness, and potentially more severe damage to your teeth and jaw.
+To put it in simple words, when it becomes a habitual incident on an every-night basis, it can lead to continual headaches, jaw pain, muscle hardness, and potentially more severe damage to your teeth and jaw.

 This article intends to prop up alertness about the general health surrounding teeth clenching.
 It is not planned to be an alternate for professional advice, analysis, or healing.
 You should always contact your dentist with any questions you have.
 Don’t hesitate to get in touch with your dentist if you’re experiencing some form of bruxism.

 The clenching or grinding of the teeth also termed bruxism can be a practice or the start of the reflex chewing activity.
 As per modern statistics, about one in four dental patients undergo some type of bruxism.
 The intensity may vary.
 However, if you realize you have a grinding or clenching habit you should not ignore it.
 A range of dental and muscle effects may appear without the right action.

 Some of the most prominent dental effects are tense muscles, teeth sensitivity, headaches, jaw imbalances, jaw pain, and stress fractures in the teeth.
 Furthermore, muscle effects include all types of headaches from temporomandibular joint pain (TMJ), migraine to tension-type to sinus to allergy, tinnitus, and pericranial tenderness.
 In general, grinding your teeth stresses out your muscles at night and can be the cause of discomfort.

 Why Do People Grind Their Teeth?